gercunderscore4/convex_hull_3D/README.md

 (17)  Return the list of all triangles that form the convex hull, l3.

-There's no license on this because 3D convex hull algorithms are a common CS/Maths challenge, and because ... oh, crap, this means that those students could just look at this algorithm and, well, at least it only works for convex sets.

-Ahem.

-There's no license because I want to let people freely copy, modify, and improve the algorithm without any license stuff (and so that they might not put a license on it, so that I can copy it back).
+There's no license because I want to let people freely copy, modify, and improve it without any license stuff (and so that they might not put a license on it, so that I can copy it back).